qlik-oss/gopherciser/docs/settingup.md

 Upload a data file to data sources.

 * `filename`: Name of the local file to send as payload.
-* `spaceid`: (optional) space ID of space where to upload the data.
+* `spaceid`: (optional) Space ID of space where to upload the data.
 Leave blank to upload to personal space.
 * `replace`: Set to true to replace existing file.
 If set to false, a warning of existing file will be reported and file will not be replaced.

 ### Example